What to Pack for Antarctica and the Arctic

 Clothing around the ship - Antarctic cruises are informal events and you won't need any especially smart clothes on board or need to dress for a formal meal.
 This is somewhere you can pack light, ships will have a laundry service so you can get a few items washed part way through to last you the duration of your trip.

-A digital single lens reflex (DSLR) is preferable (but more expensive) with at least a wide angle to short telephoto lens, 20-50mm ish, and a short telephoto zoom 50-200mm ish.
+A digital single lens reflex (DSLR) is preferable (but more expensive and bigger) with at least a wide angle to short telephoto lens, 20-50mm ish, and a short telephoto zoom 50-200mm ish.
 Anything over a 300mm lens is an extravagance for Antarctica that you'll hardly ever use and will be much heavier to carry.

 Spare batteries, and spare spare batteries.
 Lots of memory, more than you think you'll need.